 So let me introduce you to my Kids and their needs;

-Curly – he’s 14 years old and attends Grammar School, he has a keen interest in girls and sport.
-For Curly is all about how he looks now, appearance is everything so he wants flat-fronted trousers and clean white shirts.
+Will – he’s 14 years old and attends Grammar School, he has a keen interest in girls and sport.
+For Will is all about how he looks now, appearance is everything so he wants flat-fronted trousers and clean white shirts.
 Of course, if pleated are more your boys’ style, F&F have got that too.
-At lunchtime he needs to ‘show-off’ his skills to impress the girls and have fun with the boys so he NEEDS shoes which will stand up to a bit of rough and tumble.
-F&F have durable, anti-scuff leather shoes that are meant to be worn, available in lace-up and riptape fastening perfect for those who haven’t quite mastered their ‘bunny ears’, the padded underfoot padding will keep them comfortable and the antibacterial lining is just want they need for fresh feet throughout the day.
+At lunchtime, he needs to ‘show-off’ his skills to impress the girls and have fun with the boys so he NEEDS shoes that will stand up to a bit of rough and tumble.
+F&F have durable, anti-scuff leather shoes that are meant to be worn, available in lace-up and rip tape fastening perfect for those who haven’t quite mastered their ‘bunny ears’, the padded underfoot padding will keep them comfortable and the antibacterial lining is just wanted they need for fresh feet throughout the day.

-Little Bean – at 8 years old, she is still our difficult eater which means she is the slimmest of the bunch.
-This can make uniform a tough one to shop for but thankfully F&F have slim fit, adjustable waistbands and easy zip on/off for PE days.
-Little Bean’s teachers have a competition in class to see who can get changed quickest, boys -v- girls so it doesn’t hurt to give her a little head start does it?
+Lillie – at 8 years old, she is still our difficult eater which means she is the slimmest of the bunch.
+This can make uniform a tough one to shop for but thankfully F&F have a slim fit, adjustable waistbands and easy zip on/off for PE days.
+Lillie’s teachers have a competition in class to see who can get changed quickest, boys -v- girls so it doesn’t hurt to give her a little head start, does it?

-Beanie Boy – my accident prone 5 year old still falls over his own shadow, honestly he brings home an accident form on average 4 days out of 5 so we need a uniform that is ‘built for boys’ – reinforced knees, anti-scuff shoes, oh and he is also my ‘smart’ boy so a nice V-neck jumper rather than a sweatshirt for his little dude.
-With the F&F ‘as new’ technology I can be happy in the knowledge that jumpers will last longer and keep their colour so if I play my cards right, they can be passed down to Jelly Bean when it’s his turn to start at school.
+Ollie – my accident prone 5 year old still falls over his own shadow, honestly he brings home an accident form on average 4 days out of 5 so we need a uniform that is ‘built for boys’ – reinforced knees, anti-scuff shoes, oh and he is also my ‘smart’ boy so a nice V-neck jumper rather than a sweatshirt for his little dude.
+With the F&F ‘as new’ technology, I can be happy in the knowledge that jumpers will last longer and keep their colour so if I play my cards right, they can be passed down to Albie when it’s his turn to start at school.

-Jelly Bean – boohoo he’s the baby of the bunch so surely not old enough for school already?
+Albie – boohoo he’s the baby of the bunch so surely not old enough for school already?
 Well no, at 3 year’s old he’s not quite ready but he is about to start at a new preschool where he will wear a uniform.
-He’s currently in nappies but we are attempting potty training so he needs a uniform that he can easily get on and off, because when he needs to go, he NEEDS to go!!
+He’s currently in nappies but we are attempting potty training so he needs a uniform that he can easily get on and off because when he needs to go, he NEEDS to go!!

 Rewards for the Beans . . .

 Want to know what my trick is for keeping them under control whilst shopping for their uniform?
-If they behave as I would like them too whilst we get the uniform out of the way then I let them go to stationery aisle to choose themselves a new lunchbag, school bag and pencil cases.
-Tesco are always on form when it comes to keeping up with the latest trends for children so it’s usually a case of them trying to limit their choices to just the one.
+If they behave as I would like them to whilst we get the uniform out of the way then I let them go to the stationery aisle to choose themselves a new lunch bag, school bag and pencil cases.
+Tesco is always on the form when it comes to keeping up with the latest trends for children so it’s usually a case of them trying to limit their choices to just the one.